ContentChef/contentchef-ios/README.md

 }
 ```

-Preview all the contents with public ids /abc/ and /def/ in a given future date:
+Preview all the contents with public ids *abc* and *def* in a given future date:
 ```
 // search request istantiation var previewSearchRequest = SearchRequest()